nathalieryan67/post-install-config/README.md

 <img src="https://i.imgur.com/kCxQ3r1.jpg" height="80%" width="80%"/>
 </p>
 <p>
 Before any tickets can be processed, we need to configure agents (workers).
-We go to the Admin Panel > Agents > Add New Agent.
+We go to Admin Panel > Agents > Add New Agent.
 We fill in the details for each agent, including their name, email address, assigned role and department.
 This will set up each agent’s profile and appropriate permissions.
 </p>
 <br />